 top of page

-Stasi Prison Memorial: Into psychological horror
+Stasi Prison Memorial: Into Psychological Horror

-A journey into dehumanisation
+A Journey into Dehumanisation

-The original locations have been preserved and walking through them is an intense process of introspection.
-It will also highlight the fact that, far from being a symbol of the state, the prison was a machine whose primary purpose was to enrich the GDR by selling off prisoners, far from the ideological considerations of either side.
-This is a shocking and revealing story.
-No one would presume to visit the place in the company of young children.
+The original locations have been preserved, and navigating them is an intense exercise in introspection.
+The visit also underscores the fact that, far from being a symbol of the state, the prison primarily served the GDR by selling off prisoners, far removed from the ideological considerations of either side.
+This is a shocking and revealing narrative.
+It's not a place one would consider visiting with young children.

-Reasons to go
+Reasons to Visit

 • The excellent preservation of the buildings